-- 10(1) If the Disciplinary Tribunal makes an Adverse Finding in relation to any Member, with or without any order under paragraph 9(8), then subject to paragraph 10(2) the Member may, within 28 days after the date on which the Adverse Finding and any order are notified to him give to the Conduct Committee notice of appeal against the finding and/or order. - 10(2) An appeal under paragraph 10(1) against a decision of the Disciplinary Tribunal can be made only on the following grounds:- - (i) that the decision of the Disciplinary Tribunal was perverse or wrong in law; and/or - (ii) that there was injustice because of a serious procedural or other irregularity in the proceedings before the Disciplinary Tribunal; and/or
+- 9(1) If the Disciplinary Tribunal makes an Adverse Finding in relation to any Member, with or without any order under paragraph 8(8), then subject to paragraph 9(2) the Member may, within 28 days after the date on which the Adverse Finding and any order are notified to them give to the Conduct Committee notice of appeal against the finding and/or order. - 9(2) An appeal under paragraph 9(1) against a decision of the Disciplinary Tribunal can be made only on the following grounds:- - (i) that the decision of the Disciplinary Tribunal was perverse or wrong in law; and/or - (ii) that there was injustice because of a serious procedural or other irregularity in the proceedings before the Disciplinary Tribunal; and/or - (iii) that significant and relevant new evidence has come to light which was not previously available to the Appellant and could not have become available to them on the making of reasonable enquiry; and/or - (iv) that the sanction imposed pursuant to paragraph 8(8) was manifestly unreasonable.

-- (iii) that significant and relevant new evidence has come to light which was not previously available to the Appellant and could not have become available to him or it on the making of reasonable enquiry; and/or - (iv) that the sanction imposed pursuant to paragraph 9(8) was manifestly unreasonable. - 10(3) Any notice of appeal shall:- - (i) be in writing; - (ii) identify the finding and/or order appealed against; and - (iii) state the grounds of appeal.
+9(3) Any notice of appeal shall:-

+- (i) be in writing; - (ii) identify the finding and/or order appealed against; and

+(iii) state the grounds of appeal.